 You cannot accomplish any meaningful level of competency.
 For that reason alone, this should be the start, not the end.

-Most organizations gear their software towards the beginner’s level, primarily focusing on vocabulary and phrases.
+Most organizations gear their software toward beginners, primarily focusing on vocabulary and phrases.

-This often gives many inexperienced learners a false sense of success and realism.
+This often gives many inexperienced learners a false sense of success and a false sense of realism.

 The realization of the drawbacks of language apps keeps your expectations low.
 You can concentrate more on the practical aspects of apps.